Study law in USA

 Law Schools in USA

 Law schools will use a combination of your undergraduate credentials and the results of your LSAT test to determine your suitability for a course, in addition to any letters of recommendation and work history you provide.
 The LSAT is a test which all applicants to US law schools must take, and measures your skills in logic, reasoning, and advanced reading comprehension.
 These tests can be taken outside of the USA in certain locations, and each institution has its own minimum score criteria for both the LSAT and your Grade Point Average or equivalent.
-As part of the application process to study in the USA, many law schools also require their international students to achieve satisfactory scores on TOEFL or IELTS language proficiency tests.
+As part of the application process to study in the USA from india after 12th or graduation, many law schools also require their international students to achieve satisfactory scores on TOEFL or IELTS language proficiency tests.
 Many of the best law schools require an IELTS average score of 7.5 to obtain entry, but some do take students with 6.5 scores.